yuxinHu-yusin/CPU-Scheduler/README.md

 &ensp;**job.c and job.h:** Contains logic for managing processes (or jobs) with relevant structures and operations.<br />
 &ensp;**input1.txt and input2.txt:** Contains attributes such as arrival time, burst time, and priority.<br />

+**How to use Makefile:** <br />

+	1.To compile all three programs (RR, MLFQ, and SRTF), simply run: make
+	2. If you want to compile only one specific program, simply run: make MLFQ make RR make SRTF
+	3. Run test:
+		make test

+This command will run each executable (RR, MLFQ, SRTF) with test input files job1.txt and job2.txt.
+The output will be saved in files like RR_output1.txt, MLFQ_output1.txt, etc.<br />
 **Algorithm Testing and Validation**<br />
 Shortest Remaining Time First (SRTF)<br />
 Round Robin (RR)<br />